|Nutrition Facts (per serving)|

-Cholent is the quintessential Jewish food.
 Jewish law prohibits lighting a fire and cooking on the Sabbath.
-So how can an observant Jewish family eat a hot, nourishing meal on the Sabbath?
+So how can an observant Jewish family eat a hot, nourishing meal on Sabbath?
 Cholent, a slow-cooked, bean-barley stew, has been the answer for centuries.
-Legumes are not only suited for slow cooking and nutritious, they are also economical.
-While today there are a great variety of ethnic-influenced cholent recipes, this recipe is for traditional meat cholent.
+Legumes are economical, and also ideally suited for slow cooking.
+While today there is a great variety of cholent recipes influenced by different traditions, this recipe follows the classic meat cholent.

 - 3 onions

-- Lower heat and cover tightly.
-Cholent may be baked for 24 hours at 250 F. For quicker cooking, bake at 350 F for 4-5 hours.
+Lower heat and cover tightly.
+Cholent may be baked for 24 hours at 250 F. (For quicker cooking, bake at 350 F for 4 to 5 hours.)

 - Water should cover throughout the cooking process so the cholent won't become dry.
 Check the water before going to bed on Friday night and add more if necessary.
-Check the water again in the morning and add more if necessary.
+Recheck the water in the morning and add more if necessary.

 - Pickles are a traditional accompaniment with cholent.

 - Serve cholent for the Saturday Sabbath lunch.
-It's heavy and sleep-inducing qualities put everyone in the mood for a Sabbath nap.
+It's a rich and heavy meal, so eat a small portion.